-Mr. Rawlinson in his Report of the 27th of March, 1872, (see page 34) having suggested that Company in case the Asylum Water Tank should have been of capacity to contain not less than 30,000 gallons (instead of only 7,000 gallons the contents of the Asylum Tank) so as to have a reserve to prevent Sunday working and a full volume for any fire purposes, your Committee determined on applying to the Cambridge Waterworks Company (who supplied the Asylum with water for a period of seven years, ending the 11th of June, 1866, the pipes then in use being still close to the Asylum), and to ascertain from that Body what amount they would require annually to allow a connexion to be made with those pipes, so that your Committee could in cases of emergency have recourse to it, the quantity of water to be thus consumed to be ascertained by Meter.
+As to obtain-ing a supply of Mr. Rawlinson in his hepote a Water from the March, 1872, (see page 34) having suggested that Cambridge March, 1872, (see page 34) having suggested that capacity to contain not less than 30,000 gallons (instead of only 7,000 gallons the contents of the Asylum Tank) so as to have a reserve to prevent Sunday working and a full volume for any fire purposes, your Committee determined on applying to the Cambridge Waterworks Company (who supplied the Asylum with water for a period of seven years, ending the 11th of June, 1866, the pipes then in use being still close to the Asylum), and to ascertain from that Body what amount they would require annually to allow a connexion to be made with those pipes, so that your Committee could in cases of emergency have recourse to it, the quantity of water to be thus consumed to be ascertained by Meter.